 Usually when a place is the site of three major battles, particularly when those battles take place over the (relatively) compressed period of about 250 years, the reason is, as real estate agents say, location, location, location.
 Panipat, located more or less along the most direct route from the Khyber Pass (historically the best/most popular route through the Hindu Kush mountains) through the Punjab and on to Delhi, is definitely situated in the kind of place where armies might frequently be found on the march.

 This Third Battle of Panipat can be distinguished from the previous two because it’s the first one not to involve the Mughal Empire.
 In case you’re wondering, the First Battle of Panipat (1526), in which Babur’s forces defeated the army of the Lodi dynasty of Delhi, was a crucial event in the formation of the Mughal Empire.
-The Second Battle of Panipat (1556) was a crucial event in the restoration of the Mughal Empire and the final defeat of the Pashtun Suri dynasty.
+The Second Battle of Panipat (1556) was important in the restoration of the Mughal Empire after it briefly lost control of northern India to the Pashtun Suri dynasty.
 The Mughals, it should be noted were still around in 1761, but they very much weren’t what they used to be.
 After decisively losing the Mughal-Maratha Wars in the late 17th century and early 18th century, they’d begun ceding vast swaths of their empire to the Hindu Marathas, who were moving north from the Deccan Plateau.
 After Nader Shah’s Afsharid army sacked Delhi in 1739 and carted off most of the Mughals’ moveable wealth, they were out of both money and (increasingly) territory.
 By the 1760s, the Mughals controlled Delhi and…well, not very much else, and they really only continued to control Delhi because the Marathas allowed it.

 Today’s Battle of Panipat marks what could be considered a high water mark of the Maratha Confederacy (or the Maratha Empire if you prefer), but it also marks something close to the high water mark of the Durrani Empire of Afghanistan.
 So we should probably say something about both of them.